Where Putin wants you to pray in Paris

 He says he and most of his congregation are horrified by the new “nationalist statement” in Paris.

 “We represent Orthodoxy and nothing else, not the grandeur of Russia,” he says.
 But he concedes that newly arrived Russians are more susceptible to the message from Moscow.
+“We are Christians and we don’t want religion to be mixed with international politics,” said a church official in Biarritz who asked not to be named for fear of harassment.

 An Orthodox church in the southwestern town of Biarritz was also the subject of a courtroom battle.
 On December 26, 2004, parishioners convened and voted for San Sebastian Church to switch its allegiance from Constantinople to Moscow—festive news announced by the Russian state media.
 However, church officials opposed to the switch argued that the list of voters had been falsified and a French judge ruled in their favor.
 Today the church remains allied to Constantinople and parishioners there look back on the tussle as a “putsch.”